 2. Personal information relating to special categories of data, including race, ethnic origin, politics, religion, trade union membership, genetics, biometrics (where used for ID purposes), health, sex life or sexual orientation will be classified as ‘sensitive personal data’.
 The law imposes higher standards of protection on those who process special category data as it is more sensitive.

-3. You can at any time submit a written request to the DPO at the Company for a copy of the personal data held about you.
+3. You can at any time submit a written request to the Data & Compliance Manager at the Company for a copy of the personal data held about you.
 For further information please see section below ‘Your rights in relation to your personal information’.

 3. The personal information we collect and use